Guianan cock-of-the-rock: Breeding

 Guianan cocks-of-the-rock breed early in the year, and the females lay their eggs around March, nesting in rocky areas.
-During the height of mating season, males gather in leks with multiple males defending a social display arena of much greater area than that of a lone male.
+During the height of the mating season, males gather in leks with multiple males defending a social display arena of much greater area than that of a lone male.
 The males each have their own area on the forest floor where they make their courts.
 The size of each court is about 1 m in diameter, and the next bird is often about 3 m away.
 The females and males live separately; only when it is time to mate do females fly over to observe and choose a male.
 When this occurs, the females tap the males from behind and insemination quickly follows.
 When females approach a lek, the males stand firmly and present themselves rigidly.

 Mating success is dependent on a variety of factors that range from the plumage exhibited by a male to the composition of the lek itself.
 In one study, the female Guianan cocks-of-the-rock displayed sexual selection based on sequential comparisons or threshold standards.
-The hens engaged in a “pool–comparison” tactic, meaning that females chose males of higher rank in courtship.
+The hens engaged in a "pool–comparison" tactic, meaning that females chose males of higher rank in courtship.
 Males of higher rank were those with more matings received from other females; the lower-ranking single males were ignored.
 The rankings were determined by where the courts were positioned in the lek: courts that were more centrally placed indicated more successful and higher-ranking males.
 The females in the study were individually observed to aggregate towards larger, more centrally concentrated leks, demonstrating active female choice.

 Nesting

 Unlike other species of the family Cotingidae, the Guianan cock-of-the-rock makes its nest on rocky cliff faces and caves rather than in the trees.
 The female lays one or two eggs in the nest of mud and plant material, which is attached by saliva to a vertical rock.
 The female takes care of the building and maintenance of the nest, the incubation of the eggs and the parenting.
 The male does not participate at all.
 Eggs typically incubate for 27–28 days.
 The ideal nesting sites for this species are usually located in a cave or vertical rock face with crevices that provide some shelter and protection from the elements.
 The nests themselves are solid moldings formed from mud and plant material deposited into the crevices.
 Due to the solid nature of these nests, they typically persist from one breeding season to the next.
-Females will make repairs to their nests as a breeding season begins.
+Females will make repairs to their nests as the breeding season begins.